 91

-I Am So Frustrated! https://simsbunker.com/2020/08/14/i-am-so-frustrated/ Fri, 14 Aug 2020 02:31:04 +0000 http://simsbunker.com/?p=87 So, obviously one of the rules of the challenge is that households are forbidden from purchasing anything from the plumbing category and someone in the family has to raise their Handiness skill to level 9 to be able to build a bath tub in order to fulfill the hygiene need.
+I Am So Frustrated! http://simsbunker.com/2020/08/14/i-am-so-frustrated/?utm_source=rss&utm_medium=rss&utm_campaign=i-am-so-frustrated Fri, 14 Aug 2020 02:31:04 +0000 http://simsbunker.com/?p=87 So, obviously one of the rules of the challenge is that households are forbidden from purchasing anything from the plumbing category and someone in the family has to raise their Handiness skill to level 9 to be able to build a bath tub in order to fulfill the hygiene need.

 Well.